Overview

 Don’t reply to nasty messages

-Keep messages and show them to a trusted adult, make a note of the time and date
+Keep nasty messages and show them to a trusted adult, make a note of the time and date

 Let withheld callers or unknown got to voicemail.